 Welcome to the show notes!
 Remember, this is a brief summary from the How to Market Your Horse Business podcast.
 You'll want to listen to the entire episode for all the good stuff!

 This episode’s topic is something that absolutely relates to your marketing but is not a marketing-specific strategy.
 I promise, it will apply to your horse business in a variety of areas.

-As I have been thinking about how I can best help you crush your goals in 2022, I wanted to also learn from other people along the way.
+As I have been thinking about how I can best help you crush your goals in the coming year, I wanted to also learn from other people along the way.
 I have a process that I trust, but I also am a learner at heart.
 So, I’ve been reading Finished by Jon Acuff.